Last Updated: May 2026 · 3 months of testing · 3,000+ verified user reviews

 | 50,000 Contacts | €461.65/month 🏆 | €993.65/month | GR saves €532 |

-The plot twist: At 50,000 contacts, GetResponse saves you €532 per month—that’s €6,384 annually.
+The plot twist: At 50,000 contacts, GetResponse saves you €532 per month — that’s €6,384 annually.
 Over three years?
 You’re looking at €19,152 in savings.
-That’s a car, folks.
+Always verify current pricing at getresponse.com and activecampaign.com before committing, as these prices may change.

 GetResponse Pricing Tiers: The Complete Breakdown